eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/transform.md

 <!--The tool is implemented in the `TransformToolController` class and can be customized using the [`TransformToolControllerOptions`]({{ site.baseurl }}/apidocs/{{page.platform}}/{{page.version}}/Classes/TransformToolControllerOptions.html) as described in the [configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/configuration) section.
 By modifying these options, you may customize the available transform actions and crop aspect ratios by adding or removing `CropAspect` and `TransformAction` objects from or to the corresponding arrays.
 All sliders and buttons can be customized as well.
 In order to disable free cropping and force the use of one of the available aspect ratios, set the `allowFreeCrop` property to `true`.-->

-# Specifying the available transformation ratios
+## Specifying the available transformation ratios

-This example shows the default transform tool configuration.
 In order to enable or disable specific crop ratios, simply pass the `categories` option to the transform tool configuration.
-The items will be displyed in the order mentioned by the configuration.
+The items will be displayed in the order mentioned by the configuration.
+Here is the list of default transform categories and ratios.
-If `categories: [{ identifier: 'imgly_transforms_common' }]` is given without any items, editor will include all the existing `imgly_transforms_common` crop ratios
-If `flattenCategories` is set to true, all enabled transform ratios will be shown in the top-level of the adjust selection tool, which effectively hides the categories

----
 ```js
 const editor = new PhotoEditorSDKUI({
   transform: {